-- Keeping Children Safe in Education 2023 - SSCP Threshold Document - relevant local tools and pathways (West Midlands Procedures) - Appendix B: Child-on-Child Abuse Procedures - When to Call the Police Guidance for Schools
+- Working Together to Safeguard Children 2023 (particularly Chapters 1 and 3) - Keeping Children Safe in Education 2024 - SSCP Threshold Document - Other relevant local tools and pathways (West Midlands Procedures) - If applicable Appendix B: Child-on-Child Abuse Procedures - If applicable Understanding and identifying radicalisation risk in your education setting - Record on CPOMS - When to Call the Police Guidance for Schools best interests of the child.
+The DSL will assist the Executive Headteacher with decisions to adhere to Ensuring safe staff in school.